saraneh/IndexMapping/README.md

 ### Step One:
 **Georeference the index map in ArcMap**
 ### Step Two:
-**Once your image has been georeferenced, digitize the polygons for the index map.** Create one shapefile containing multiple polygons.
+**Once your image has been georeferenced, digitize the polygons for the index map.** Each index map will be one polygon, and every polygon will be stored in one single shapefile.
 ### Step Three:
 **Run the python codes which will create and populate the attribute table fields.** These can be found in the [HarvardMapCollection sharepoint](https://hu.sharepoint.com/sites/HarvardMapCollection)
 - Go to Documents > IndexMapProject and download 1) *addGeosonFields.py* and 2) *populateAeonfield.py*